PreafericitulMarcus/DataStructure-OOP/README.md

-Here is the projects from the second semester of uni.
+Here are the projects from the second semester of uni.
 Includes:
   - Data structure projects
   - Object oriented programming